TheDisorderedOrganization/nexus/README.md

 pip install nexus-cat
 ```

-Note: the package does not auto upgrade himself, please run the following command to upgrade to the latest version:
+Note: the package does not auto upgrade itself, please run the following command to upgrade to the latest version:

 ```bash
 pip install nexus-cat --upgrade